michaelfelsenthal/student-showcase/student-work/michael-felsenthal/readme.md

 I recently completed a comprehensive technical and marketing communications course in Our Best Words (OBW).

-My goal is to pivot into a career in technical communications.
+My goal is to pivot into a career in technical or marketing communications.

 I am someone who is always committed to the task at hand, and will always meet deadlines.
 I also go above and beyond to make sure that the job is done correctly.